Nvidia GPU jobs

 A100 GPU access

-The A100 GPU nodes have mostly been funded by specific research groups and so access is very restricted.
-There is a small amount of free-at-point-of-use access available (limit of one a100 per user).
+The A100 GPU nodes have mostly been funded by specific research groups and so access is restricted.
+There is a small amount of free-at-point-of-use access available.
 However, only users with a specific requirement to use A100 GPUs will be granted access.
-If there is a specific feature your code will be using or you can demonstrate that your code exceeds the GPUs memory of the v100 GPUs then we will consider access.
+If there is a specific feature your code requires, or you can demonstrate that your code exceeds the GPU memory of the v100 GPU, then we will consider access.
 Please see below for further details on the nodes.

 Updates